kubevirt/community/design-proposals/dra.md

 # Overview

-This proposal is about adding supporting DRA (dynamic resource allocation) in KubeVirt.
+This proposal is about adding support for DRA (dynamic resource allocation) in KubeVirt.
 DRA allows vendors fine-grained control of devices.
 The device-plugin model will continue to exist in Kubernetes, but DRA will offer vendors more control over the device topology.